ushi-/yosukeushigome-web-gatsby/src/pages/about/index.md

 ### Bio
 I am currently working at Takram London as a co-founder and designer.

 My primary interests are centred around emerging technologies.
-I probe the future vision that they promise, reveal the cultural and political mechanisms behind it, and democratise the insights and findings through making physical and digital prototypes.
+I probe future visions that they promise, reveal the cultural and political mechanisms behind them, and illustrate the insights and findings through making physical and digital prototypes.
 By doing so, I aim to facilitate in-depth understanding of the implication of emerging technologies and encourage better-informed decision-making on our future.

 <div class="ja">